amethyst/amethyst/README.md

 [bk]: http://ebkalderon.github.io/amethyst/
 [ar]: http://ebkalderon.github.io/amethyst/doc/amethyst/

-# Quick Example
+## Quick Example

 See the [Getting Started][gs] chapter in the book for the full-blown "Hello, World!" tutorial.
-For the sake of brevity, you can generate an empty project with the [amethyst_cli][ac] tool and build it.
+For the sake of brevity, you can generate an empty game project with the [amethyst_cli][ac] tool and build it.
 Follow along below:

 [gs]: http://ebkalderon.github.io/amethyst/getting_started.html
 [ac]: https://github.com/ebkalderon/amethyst_cli